EndersonSantos/Telco_Churn_Rate/README.md

 1. Decrease the churn rate
 2. Increase Profitability
 #### How
-Creating an Application that predicts if a customer will churn Developing focused customer retention programs.
+Creating an Application that predicts if a customer will churn <br>
+Developing focused customer retention programs.
 #### Measure of Peformance
 We're going to use *precision* as the measure of performance once understand who will indeed churn is very important to oritent our retention programs for those clients